 Last summer we spent a multi-generational family vacation at a luxury 12-bedroom home in Encore by Reunion Resort.
 This vacation rental community offers luxury homes ranging from four to thirteen bedrooms.
-Our rental included a movie theater, game room with full-size arcade games and a bowling lane, media room with a pool table, an indoor sauna, steam and hot tub, a fitness room, and a gorgeous pool and outdoor kitchen.
+Our rental included a movie theater, a game room with full-size arcade games and a bowling lane, a media room with a pool table, an indoor sauna, a steam room, and a hot tub, a fitness room, and a gorgeous pool and outdoor kitchen.
 The teens loved all the room to spread out and everyone could find something to do to make them happy.

 Margaritaville Resort Orlando

 One of our favorite stays has been at the Margaritaville Resort in Orlando.
 Despite its convenient location near Disney in Kissimmee, the Margaritaville Resort has such strong island vibes you feel like there must be a beach somewhere, and not just another lagoon crawling with alligators.
 The resort is fresh, with island beach decor and all those subtle (and not so subtle) tributes to Jimmy Buffett.

 My teen loved hanging out in the pool (especially night swimming when no one else was around).
 The zero-entry sand entrance to the pool and poolside bar really make it seem like you are in the Caribbean, or at least the Florida Keys.